 “We’re extraordinarily lucky to have Jon still with us!

 “One of the consequences in both the short and long term is that we are a family that says, ‘I love you’ every time we part.
 We are very aware that we don’t know how much time is given us and every minute of it is precious.”

 1. , et al. “Developmental vulnerabilities in children of chronically ill parents: a population-based linked data study”.

 Q: How did your children manage when they learned about your diagnosis?

-. * NOTE FROM CAROLYN: My book, “A Woman’s Guide to Living With Heart Disease“, was published in 2017 by Johns Hopkins University Press.
+. * NOTE FROM CAROLYN: My book, “A Woman’s Guide to Living With Heart Disease“, was published by Johns Hopkins University Press.
 You can find this book:

 - at your nearest library branch

 - at all bookstores (please support your local independent bookshops while they still exist)

 - order it online (paperback, hardcover or e-book) at Amazon